 Give back during the holiday season by volunteering your time to a local charity.
-You could serve meals at a soup kitchen, wrap presents for kids in need, make Christmas cards for residents in a senior center or volunteer in another way.
+You could serve meals at a soup kitchen, deliver presents for kids in need or try another giving activity.

 With the new year approaching, it’s the perfect time to create your resolutions for the year ahead.
 Make your goals visual by creating a vision board using magazine clippings, stickers, photos and more.
 Gather friends and family for a vision board party where everyone can create their vision boards together.

 Nicole Dow is a senior writer at The Penny Hoarder.